 Instructions: Read the following material and complete the questions/tasks.
 Answers may be completed on a computer and printed out or handwritten on paper.

-Bring this work with you to your first Sociology lesson.
+Bring this work with you to your first day as you may have a Sociology lesson.
 There is a glossary of key terms at the end of this booklet to help you.

-What is Sociology?
+Part 1: What is Sociology?